 There are seven notes of music and two different systems to name the music notes: A B C D E F G and DO RE MI FA SOL LA SI.

-The syllabic musical notation: DO RE MI FA SOL LA SI
+The Syllabic Musical Notation: DO RE MI FA SOL LA SI (TI)

 Mainly used in Anglo Saxon countries (and so in jazz), it uses the letters of the alphabet:

-The German music notation uses a H and not a B (SI in alphabetical notation):
+The German music notation uses a H and not a B (SI/TI in syllabic notation):

 Syllabic musical notation is used by Italian, Portuguese, Greek, French, Russian, Flemish, Romanian, Spanish, Hebrew and Turkish people.